srkt/Photon-Flow/readme.md

 7. After export, choose whether to save or download the transformation config.

 Use `Reupload File` at the top of the app to start over with a new source file without returning to the initial screen.

+As Photon-Flow grows, this Excel Transformer flow should remain one compact step in the larger ETL process rather than the whole product surface.

 ---